Korean Wave: Music in the second generation

-In the 2010s and 2020s, groups such as BTS and Blackpink continued to achieve worldwide success through global tours, appearances at major award shows, and other foreign events.
+In the 2010s and 2020s, groups such as BTS and Twice continued to achieve worldwide success through global tours, appearances at major award shows, and other foreign events.
 BTS won twelve Billboard Music Awards, eleven American Music Awards, and received five nominations at the Grammy Awards.
 BTS sold out four concerts at SoFi Stadium in Los Angeles in 2021.
+Twice became the first K-pop girl group to headline sold-out concerts at SoFi Stadium and MetLife Stadium in 2023.
 Blackpink's Born Pink World Tour in 2022–23 became the highest-grossing tour by an Asian act in history, and the group was the first Asian act to headline Coachella in 2023.
 Blackpink member Rosé earned three Grammy Award nominations and became the first K-pop act to be nominated in a Big Four category as a lead artist.
+Twice's This Is For World Tour in 2026 set the record for the highest overall attendance achieved by a K-pop girl group in North America, with 550,000 spectators.

 Collaborations between Korean and international artists increased during this period, including BTS with Steve Aoki, Psy with Snoop Dogg, and Rosé with Bruno Mars.
-As K-pop's global reach expanded, success abroad no longer depended on domestic popularity, and international audiences became the largerst consumers of the genre.
+As K-pop's global reach expanded, success abroad no longer depended on domestic popularity, and international audiences became the largest consumers of the genre.

 In today's world, K-pop continues to thrive through short-form content, TikTok challenges, and global fan engagement platforms that let fans participate in real-time streaming, voting, and album promotions.
 These digital tools, along with emerging technologies like virtual performances and AI-generated remixes, have helped K-pop remain influential in today's global music landscape.

 Television in the second generation

 Since the mid-2000s, the three major South Korean broadcast television networks, KBS, MBC, and SBS, have faced increasing competition from comprehensive television networks with integrated production teams.
 The second generation of the Korean Wave produced a number of innovative television programs, including the absurd romantic comedy My Love from the Star, the reality variety show Running Man, the live audition programs like Superstar K.

 The 2006 historical K-drama Jumong was hugely successful in Turkey, Romania, and Iran, where it achieved nationwide ratings of 80 to 90 percent.
 The 2019 K-drama Kingdom was highly successful in India.
 During the COVID-19 pandemic in India, streaming services in India saw a dramatic rise in interest for Korean-language programming.
 Korean Wave also has had a significant impact on Pakistan, particularly among the youth during the COVID era.